[Beta]{class="badge informative"}

 What Adobe Journey Optimizer objects can I access via MCP?

-You can access campaigns, offers and sandbox information.
+You can access campaigns, journeys, offers and sandbox information.
 Operations are read-only (retrieve APIs); write operations are not supported in the current release.

 Do I need developer access to use the Adobe Journey Optimizer MCP server?